ifsheldon/ideas_reifying/content/blog/scientific-computing-in-rust-with-pytorch/index.en.md

 assert!(!v.allclose(&v_copy, 1e-5, 1e-5, false));
 ```

 Compared to a few lines of the PyTorch equivalent code (which is too trivial to be written down here), we need more verbosity, but that's the price we need to pay in exchange for some help from a powerful type checker.
 Having said that, I believe the APIs can be cleaner.
-According to `tch-rs`, these APIs are ???? from ????, so maybe we should just spend a bit more time and effort to design APIs, making them feel more Rusty.
+According to `tch-rs`, these APIs are generated from [ocaml-torch](https://github.com/LaurentMazare/ocaml-torch), so maybe we should just spend a bit more time and effort to design APIs, making them feel more Rusty.

 ### More on Parallelism